Best Cheap Auto Insurance in Springfield, Missouri (2023)

 Springfield car insurance quotes by credit tier

-Most states, including Missouri, allow insurance companies to consider your credit score when you apply for auto insurance.
-Insurance companies use an insurance-based credit score, which is a rating based on your credit information.[10]
+Most states, including Missouri, allow insurance companies to consider your credit history when you apply for auto insurance.
+Insurance companies use an insurance-based credit score, which is a rating based on your credit information.[11]

 A poor credit score indicates to insurers that you’re more likely to file an insurance claim.
 As you can see in the chart below, Springfield drivers with excellent or good credit scores pay the lowest rates for insurance.